 You can use Google Grants to:

-Raise awareness by choosing relevant keywords and creating unique ads to highlight your work
+- Raise awareness by choosing relevant keywords and creating unique ads to highlight your work

-Track online donations, newsletter sign-ups, and volunteer registrations
+- Track online donations, newsletter sign-ups, and volunteer registrations

-Promote your organization’s website on Google with in-kind AdWords advertising
+- Promote your organization’s website on Google with in-kind AdWords advertising

 Tip #1: Create a campaign for every organizational goal or project.

-Your ad groups should have 15-30 similar keywords that align to a specific page on the website.
+Your ad groups should have 15-30 similar keywords that align with a specific page on the website.
 The more focused the ad group, the better the ad targeting.
 To get the right traffic to your website, here are a few do’s and don’ts when developing your keyword lists for your campaign(s):

-Do: Create a robust keyword list.
+- Do: Create a robust keyword list.
 You never know what users will respond to.

-Don’t:Start with a small keyword list and wait to expand.
+- Don’t:Start with a small keyword list and wait to expand.

-Don’t: Assume target users are familiar with your brand.
+- Don’t: Assume target users are familiar with your brand.

-Do: Include problem- and solution-oriented keywords.
+- Do: Include problem- and solution-oriented keywords.

-Don’t: Assume all target users have the same search tendencies.
+- Don’t: Assume all target users have the same search tendencies.

 Tip #2: Use keyword research tools to expand your list of core words.

-Tip #3: Use all three match type options when creating your keyword list.
+Tip #3: Use all three match-type options when creating your keyword list.

 Use broad match, phrase match, and exact match to find keywords with higher search volume.
 Different match types for your keywords will trigger your ad for a potential visitor’s search in different ways.
-It’s a good idea to use these three match types so you can attractive a variety of audiences.
+It’s a good idea to use these three match types so you can attract a variety of audiences.

-Tip #4: Write effective and succinct copy.
+Tip #4: Write compelling and succinct copy.

-Do not assume all of your target audience will respond to the same creative language.
+Do not assume that all of your target audience will respond to the same creative language.
 Ads with high-level language should be tested alongside ads with language geared toward more savvy users.
 Test 3-4 variations targeted to different types of audiences and see which performs the best.